flygonty/CTF_prac/ntustisc_writeup/bof2/README.md

-    Firstly, we need to bypass strlen function(func) This func could be bypass by \x00 first becasue strlen would check it's first byte if the first byte is \x00 then the result of strlen woule be 0
+    Firstly, we need to bypass strlen function(func) This func could be bypass by \x00 first becasue strlen would check It's first byte if the first byte is \x00
+    Then the result of strlen woule be 0

-    Once we success bypass strlen, we need to find the offset and try to return to          y0u_c4n7_533_m3()
+    Once we success bypass strlen, we need to find the offset And try to return to y0u_c4n7_533_m3()
+    Use gdb-peda and pwntools to find the padding
+    But I'm not familiar with pwntools QQ
+    So, I use brute force to try to find offset

+    Here's my procees
+    1. python solve.py // while program would be stopped by raw_input()
+    2. gdb ./bof2
+    3. at // attach to solve.py
+    4. set breakpoint at  b*0x0000000000400738
+    5. press "c" button
+    6. press 'enter' button
+    7. We could see the stack and find the return address